skerkewitz/jasmin/docs/guide.md

 ### .source directive

 The .source directive is optional.
 It specifies the value of the "SourceFile" attribute for the class file.
 (This is used by Java to print out debugging info if something goes wrong in one of the methods in the class).
-If you generated the jasmin.Jasmin file automatically (e.g. as the result of compiling a file written in another syntax) you should use the .source directive to tell Java the name of the originating file.
+If you generated the Jasmin file automatically (e.g. as the result of compiling a file written in another syntax) you should use the .source directive to tell Java the name of the originating file.
 Note that the source file name should not include any pathname.
 Use "foo.src" but not "/home/user/foo.src".

 If no .source directive is given, the name of the Jasmin file you are compiling is used instead as the SourceFile attribute instead.